Rainbow fern

 This section has been translated automatically.

-• Rain fern contains sesquiterpene lactones: besides parthenolide also crispolide, tanacetin and others as well as the monoterpene beta thujone.
+• Tansy contains sesquiterpene lactones: Besides parthenolide also crispolide, tanacetin and others as well as the monoterpene beta thujone.

-• Sensitizing potency: Medium strong.
+• Sensitizing potency: Medium.
 Frequency of sensitization: Rare.
-In patients with proven composite allergy, the rain fern is involved in positive test reactions with over 60%.
-Cross-reactivity exists especially to chrysanthemums, feverfew and chamomile.
+In patients with proven composite allergy, tansy is involved in over 60% of positive test reactions.
+Cross-reactivity exists especially to chrysanthemums, feverfew and chamomile, cup primrose

-• Occurrence of aerogenic contact dermatitis on face, décolleté, back of the hand or neck is possible.
+• The occurrence of aerogenic contact dermatitis on the face, décolleté, back of the hand or neck is possible.

 Note(s)